Approximating Competitive Equilibrium by Nash Welfare: Examples

 \subsection{Connectivity of equilibria with bounded linear utilities}

 We first investigate the (dis)connectivity of competitive equilibria with bounded linear utilities.
-We begin by demonstrating that the thrifty competitive equilibria with bounded linear utilities might not be connected.
+Our initial example illustrates that the set of thrifty competitive equilibria may be disconnected, even when agents have bounded linear utility functions, where ``thrifty" denotes that, given the prices, each agent selects the least costly bundle from the set of utility-maximizing bundles.